 Q: Must I be enrolled full-time to receive financial aid?

 A: Depending on your eligibility, you may receive financial aid if you are enrolled in fewer than 12 units.
 The amount you receive is based on the number of units in which you are enrolled.

 Q: Will my fee waiver cover my books?
 How often do I need to apply?

-A: The Board of Governor's Fee waiver (BOGW) covers the cost of enrollment only.
-You need to apply for the BOGW once each academic year.
-You may have a BOG Fee Waiver if you filed the 2013-2014 FAFSA already.
+A: The California College Promise Grant (CCPG) covers the cost of enrollment only.
+You need to apply for the CCPG once each academic year.
+You may already have a CCPG Fee Waiver if you filed a 2022-2023 financial aid application.

 Q. Am I Eligible for Financial Aid?

 A. A student is eligible for Financial Aid if he/she satisfies the following criteria:

 - Have a high school diploma, GED (or equivalency), or have passed an independently administered “Ability to Benefit” test approved by the U.S. Department of Education.